TangerineGlacier/nvim-config/README.md

 - All contributors and community members who offer feedback, bug reports, and feature suggestions.
 - Your support and collaboration drive the continuous improvement of this configuration.

-Embrace the journey from VS Code to a powerful.
+Embrace the journey from VS Code to a powerful, efficient Neovim experience with The Tangerine Glacier Nvim Config. .